StratusLab/documentation/users-guide/src/main/markdown/02-quick-start.md

   * You have an active StratusLab account and connection parameters.

-For the first three points, more information can be found in the appendix.
-Below are quick recipes for checking that the prerequisites are OK.
+For the first three points, more information can be found in the following chapter and in the appendix.

-You can quickly verify the availability of Python and utilities with the following commands:

-    $ python --version
-    Python 2.6.6

-    $ which virtualenv
-    /usr/bin/virtualenv

-Note that pip is always installed with virtualenv.

-Similarly for java use the following:

-    $ java -version
-    java version "1.7.0_19"
-    OpenJDK Runtime Environment (rhel-2.3.9.1.el6_4-x86_64)
-    OpenJDK 64-Bit Server VM (build 23.7-b01, mixed mode)

-Note that there is only one hyphen in the option.

-For SSH check to see if the directory `$HOME/.ssh/` contains files starting with "`id_`".

-    $ ls $HOME/.ssh/id_*
-    /home/sluser/.ssh/id_rsa  /home/sluser/.ssh/id_rsa.pub

-Lastly, the administrator of your StratusLab cloud provider must give you 1) your credentials and 2) the service endpoints of the cloud infrastructure.
+For the StratusLab account, you must contact the administrator of your cloud infrastructure.
 The following parts of this chapter presume that you have a username/password pair for credentials and are using the StratusLab reference infrastructure at LAL.

 ## Client Installation